NotAShelf/notashelf.dev/README.md

 domain, that is also where those new sites will go.
 The **packages** directory contains packages, utilities or other home-made dependencies used in the web applications.
-This, for now, includes my Vite plugins, Astro integrations and WASM components.
-Lastly, the **nix** directory is for packaging and to keep Nix tooling out of repository root as much as possible.
-The top-level `flake.nix` acts as the entry point for packaging, though `pnpm` is utilized to an extent in the repository, and can be leveraged for rapid development builds.
+This, for now, includes my Vite plugins, Astro integrations and WASM components. **scripts** directory is bit of a wildcard, because it contains Node scripts I wrote for fun and comfort, it's probably not good reference.
+Lastly, the **nix** directory is for packaging and to keep Nix tooling out of repository root as much as possible.The top-level `flake.nix` acts as the entry point for packaging, though `pnpm` is utilized to an extent in the repository, and can be leveraged for rapid development builds.

 Markdown sources of my writings, blog posts, and similar content can be found in `apps/notashelf.dev/`.
 Namely, the `posts` directory contains Markdown and MDX